Privacy Information for Event Participants

 Right to Object

-In individual cases, we process your personal data for direct marketing purposes.
-You have the right to object at any time to the processing for the purpose of such advertising.
-This also applies to profiling, insofar as it is related to this direct marketing.
-If you object to the processing for the purpose of direct marketing, we will no longer process your personal data for these purposes.
+In individual cases, we process personal data for direct marketing purposes.
+You have the right to object at any time to the processing of your personal data for such marketing purposes.
+This also applies to profiling insofar as it is related to such direct marketing.
+If you object to the processing for direct marketing purposes, we will no longer process your personal data for those purposes.

 Automated Decision-Making